-Pál Antal received a rigorous Catholic education, studying at the exam site, having been sent to guests invited to at the University of Nagyszombat, which was founded the exam. in 1635 and went on to become the leading university of the Hungarian Kingdom; Nagyszombat is today Trnava, This thesis sheet was probably made for Palatine Pál Slovakia.
-In the university, following basic courses in Esterházy, Pál Antal's powerful uncle.
+Pál Antal received a rigorous Catholic education, studying at the University of Nagyszombat, which was founded in 1635 and went on to become the leading university of the Hungarian Kingdom; Nagyszombat is today Trnava, Slovakia.
+In the university, following basic courses in philosophy and arts - logic, physics, metaphysics -, students attended theological or legal courses.
+In line with the new educational principles introduced by the Jesuits, the emphasis was placed primarily on empirical learning during education.
+Therefore, both acquired knowledge and oratory, or discussion skills played an important role during the exams.